jelledevleeschouwer/6LoWPAN_log/README.md

 ##### 17 Aug 2015 22h -   Working on unframing of 802.15.4 packets [WIP].
 Will be done tommorrow morning.
 Then, I can start on compression.
 Probably start off with compression scheme LOWPAN_HC1 and HC_UDP.

+##### 19 Aug 2015 23h -   Architecture overhaul, use of PICO_FRAME.
+Cleaned up my code a lot, and did some architectural changes.
+From now on, I will work with pico_frame as well just like ethernet.
+There's some minor twists though.

+First of all, I translate the pico_frame to a 6LoWPAN-adaption layer frame *sixlowpan_frame*.

+I have also created a seperate pico_device_init method just for 6LoWPAN-devices namely, *pico_sixlowpan_init*.
+This is because with the generic pico_device-init method I couldn't generate a Link-Local address from the EUI-64 address or from the short 16-bit address.
+With *pico_sixlowpan_init* this capability is there.

+Then, I've added a *pico_sixlowpan_addr ** to the pico_device-structure.
+This to allow pico_device to have an extended 64-bit address or a short 16-bit address.
+This could've been in the pico_dev_sixlowpan itself, but putting it in pico_device adds the capability to detect whether or not the device is 6LoWPAN-device.
+Just like with the *eth*-member of pico_device.

+When a frame needs to be sent to the device in '*devloop_sendto_dev*', the device is checked for a sixlowpan-address.
+When it has, the frame is sent to the 6LoWPAN adaption layer.
+This is just like when the device has an ethernet-address.
+But instead of sending the frame to *pico_stack*, the frame is sent directly to the 6LoWPAN-adaption layer.

+Now in the sixlowpan_frame, I have a couple of buffers that allow me to work efficiently when inserting and removing chunks of the frames.

+I'm still a bit looking for the best way to add 6LoWPAN headers and compressing IPv6 and next-header fields.
+But compressing should be done by the end of the week.